Engr-Asad-Hussain/subtitles/README.md

 subtitles for bash scripting assignment

 ## Challenge Instructions
 Write modular shell scripts that automate the subtitles in different files.
-Clone this repository which contains 3 subtitles files develop a script that gives the [following](#Output) output in single file.
+This repository which contains 3 different subtitles files.
+Develop a script that automatically clones the repository and gives the [following](#Output) output in single file.

 ## Output
 output.txt